-Most pour over coffee brewing grinders are not as precise as the average amateur barista would prefer, and choosing the right product is no easy task.
+Most pour over coffee grinders are not as precise as the average amateur barista would prefer, and choosing the right product is no easy task.
 One needs to account for size, settings, and power, and also the things they don’t tell you on the box.

 That’s why we are here.
 We know coffee grinders.
 More importantly, we understand the high standard you have for your morning cup of java.
 To make sure that those standards are met, we’ve put together this guide.
 Read on for some pour over coffee grinder reviews!